1,000+ Opportunities

 Hatcher, Jr. and Ann Williams Hatcher Foundation Fund of the Community Foundation of Central Georgia.

-Based on current listing details, eligibility includes: 501(c)(3) organizations with principal offices in Bibb County, Georgia or contiguous counties; eligible to receive funds only once per 12-month period.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations with principal offices in Bibb County, Georgia or contiguous counties; eligible to receive funds only once per 12-month period.
+Confirm the full requirements in the official notice before applying.